What is Mediation?

-Adoption Network Cleveland's Permanency Mediation program is a cooperative problem-solving process.
-It is a confidential, private way to discuss issues and explore possible solutions to a common problem.
+Mediation is a cooperative problem-solving process.
+It is a confidential, private way to discuss issues and explore possible solutions.
+This service allows a neutral party to bring together two or more parties to discuss an issue of common concern and jointly come to an agreement on how to proceed.

 Mediation is Not...